Lockon2000/StatusScraper/docs/lib/providers/incidents.md

 # Specification for Scraped Incidents

-After successfully scraping an incident from some providers status site, a dict representing the incident should returned with the following keys:
+After successfully scraping an incident from some providers status site, a dict representing the incident should be returned with the following keys:
 - `'title'`:
     - Type: `string`